 - The Odd Couple (1970): In "Felix is Missing", Felix goes missing and Murray eventually manages to ask Oscar to come down to the morgue to identify a body he thinks is Felix.
 Oscar is subdued with grief until he sees the body, whereupon he's shocked that they could actually think the guy was Felix.
 (The police had "identified" the body by the wallet.)

-- In Stranger Things episode "The Body", upon the discovery of what appears to be Will Byers' body, Joyce and Jonathan go down to the morgue to identify Will's body that has been found in the previous episode.
+- Stranger Things: In "The Body", upon the discovery of what appears to be Will Byers' body, Joyce and Jonathan go down to the morgue to identify it.
 When the body is uncovered, Jonathan can't take it and leaves to avoid a Stress Vomit.
 Joyce is still unwilling to believe that her son is dead and demands to be shown the birthmark on Will's arm.
 The lack of birthmark, combined with a bunch of other irregularities, is what leads Hopper to eventually discover the body is a fake.

 - Parodied in A Touch of Cloth.
 The parents of a murdered teenage girl go to visit their daughter's corpse in the morgue, with the usual uber-dramatic music and slow-mo crying.
 It turns out that the ethereal music is being performed by a choir boy standing to the side.
 Then he suddenly shifts to Bow Chicka Wow Wow music, and unspeakable things happen.

 - In the opening of the Trust episode "John, Chapter 11" Gail has to identify the remains of Little Paul, who was supposedly burned to death beyond recognition.
 While the shoes are his, she realizes that the body is not, because the shoes are tied; Little Paul Does Not Like Shoes and thus never ties the laces properly.

 - The Wire: After the Barksdales start retaliating against Omar and his gang, they gruesomely torture and kill his boyfriend Brandon before dumping his body to Make an Example of Them.
 Omar asks McNulty to "see Brandon" to confirm it's really him, who accompanies him to the morgue.
 The sight is unbearable enough to cause the normally stoic Omar to howl in rage and despair.